-Retained earnings comprises of the prior years' undistributed earnings after taxes.
+Retained earnings comprises of undistributed earnings.
 A portion of these earnings amounting to Rs 87 is not freely available for distribution.

 c) Share based payment reserve

 The share based payment reserve is used to record the value of equity-settled share based payment transactions with employees.
 The amounts recorded in share based payment reserve are transferred to share premium upon exercise of stock options by employees.